matiascloudarch/matiascloudarch/README.md

 ### 🔍 Strategic Focus: The Decision Design Problem

-I architect systems that solve the gap between **prediction** and **action**.
-Most modern infrastructures are great at forecasting metrics but fragile at deciding when it is safe to act.
+I architect systems that bridge the gap between **prediction** and **action**.
+Most modern infrastructures excel at forecasting metrics but remain fragile when deciding when it is safe to act.

 By blending **Experimental Psychology** with **Data Governance**, I build deterministic control layers that ensure AI and Cloud operations are auditable, cost-aware, and resilient under uncertainty.